Chase Briscoe holds off Kyle Busch in Southern 500 to advance to NASCAR Cup playoffs | TSN

 Briscoe holds off Kyle Busch in Southern 500 to advance to NASCAR Cup playoffs

-Briscoe pulled away on a final restart with 17 laps in the regular-season finale at Darlington Raceway and held off Busch, who like Briscoe needed a victory to reach the postseason.
+Briscoe pulled away on a final restart with 17 laps and held off Busch, who like Briscoe needed a victory to reach the postseason.

 “We just won the Southern 500!” an emotional Briscoe said on the car radio.